carpentries/trainers/leadership_minutes/2026/2026-06-01-leadership-minutes.md

 	- Action items (with responsible person and timeline)
 		- Slack for Cera
 		- Delete a Slack for Giorgia
-- Leaders for the trainers meetings?
+	- Leaders for the trainers meetings
 		- DATE UTC 14:00:
 			- Amanda will be there (finally!) and can lead if needed
 			- Sher will be at this one
 		- DATE UTC 23:00:
 			- Amanda will be there (finally!) and can lead if needed
 			- Cera will be there as backup
 			- Giorgia
 	- Next meeting: 22 June